-Lybster This fishing village has one of the largest harbours on Scotland's northeast coast south of Wick.
+The village of Lybster also has one of the largest harbours on Scotland's northeast coast south of Wick.

 It began as a wooden pier built in I 8 IQ by a local landowner to help his crofter tenants to earn a little extra from fishing.
 Some 20 years later the pier was replaced by a large stone-built structure and Lybster went into the fishing charts as the third largest fishing station in Scotland.
 Prosperity lasted until the herring fishing declined towards the end of the 19th century.